Sega Genesis: 32-bit era and beyond

-In 1998, Sega licensed the Genesis to Majesco Entertainment to rerelease it in North America.
+In 1998, Sega licensed the Genesis to Majesco to rerelease it in North America.
 Majesco began reselling millions of unsold cartridges at a budget price, together with 150,000 units of the second model of the Genesis.
 It released the Genesis 3, projecting to sell 1.5 million units of the console by the end of 1998.
 As of 2012, Tectoy had sold an estimated 3 million Genesis units.

 However, some sources claim that the console sold 40 million units during its lengthy lifespan without specifying whether third-party variants are being considered.